Prayer Flags

 PRAYER FLAG HISTORY

-Prayer flags originate centuries ago from the Bön tradition in Tibet, where they are hung to remove obstacles and bring good fortune.
+Prayer flags originate from the Bön tradition in Tibet, where they are hung to remove obstacles and bring good fortune.
 Later with the advent of Buddhism, the practice of offering prayer flags was adapted with the printing of specific Buddhist prayers.
-The offering of prayer flags is now a common practice across Tibet and the Himalayas.
-This practice has proliferated around the world.
+The offering of prayer flags is now a common practice across Tibet and the Himalayan region.
+This practice has led to the transmission of Buddhist prayers printed on cloth to the rest of the world.

 MEANING

-Tibetan and Himalayan peoples believe that when the wind breezes the flags, it spreads the blessings, good will and compassion embodied in the images and writings across the land.
-Eventually, the prints fade and the prayers become part of the universe, and the prayer flags are renewed.
+Tibetan and Himalayan peoples believe that when the wind moves the flags, blessings, good will and compassion are spread.
+Eventually, the prints fade and the prayers become part of the universe.
+They are sacred, and so, are not discarded but are allowed to return to nature or sometimes burned.
+Thar-cho are not used for any purpose other than its traditionally intended meaning.